dmshanmugam/dmshanmugam.github.io/misc.md

 - [A Message Story](https://github.com/divyashan/a_message_story): A tool to visualize your Messenger history with someone (also a good gift!)

 I also like to read books.
 Below is a selection I've enjoyed, organized by topic.
-For the most up-to-date look at what I'm reading, check [Goodreads](https://www.goodreads.com/user/show/76521824-divya-shanmugam)!
-Email me with any recs 🎉
+Do email me with recommendations :)

 ***Computing*** \\
 The Information: A History, A Theory, A Flood, James Gleick \\